System Testing in Software Engineering

 What is System Testing?

-System testing is a type of software testing that evaluates an entire system, or a set of integrated systems, to verify that it meets the specified requirements and works as expected.
+System Testing in Software Engineering is a type of software testing that evaluates an entire system, or a set of integrated systems, to verify that it meets the specified requirements and works as expected.
 It typically involves testing the system’s functionality, performance, security, and compatibility with other systems.

 The goal of system testing is to ensure that the system is fully integrated and meets the needs of the end-users.
 It is usually performed after unit and integration testing and before acceptance testing.